selimslab/selimslab.github.io/_NOTES/arts/philosophy/all-is-one.md

 >
 > It’s the contrast of light and dark that each gives the other one meaning.”
 Bob Ross

-Dark and light

-Difficult and easy
+High and low

 Long and short

-High and low

 Sound and silence

 Yin and yang

+Difficult and easy

 Good and evil

+Dark and light

 They define each other

 Sides of the same coin

 ---

-We are part of the whole, we are home

 Self is an illusion